Our Team

 James Cole

-Senior Director, Partnership Activation
+Senior Director, Partnerships

 Unsure of what I wanted to be when I grew up, I decided to study something I thought would valuable in any career, landing on business and marketing at Sacramento State (California State University-Sacramento).
 During college, I held administrative roles in Public Relations before shifting to a role in the education field, working for LEED (Linking Education and Economic Development).
 Over the next few years, I continued to explore my interest in effective communications between business and education.
 Before joining NAF, I worked for the San Francisco Unified School District supporting career and technical education programs, including NAF academies to help bring the business and education worlds together through work-based learning and business engagement in their future employee pipeline.
 I also consulted organizations creating employer manuals and state-level work-based learning plans and implementation toolkits.
 I continue this work today as a member of the corporate engagement & relations team.